Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Secret Managment/External Secrets/creating-external-secrets.md

 # Creating the External Secret with Azure Key Vault
-To create a secret from Azure Key Vault you need to create the custom resource external secret in OpenShift.
-It interacts with the secret store to access secrets stored in Azure KeyVault and then creates an equivalent secret within OpenShift, making the sensitive data accessible to applications.
+To create a secret from Azure Key Vault you need to create the custom external secret resource in OpenShift.
+This resource interacts with the secret store to access secrets stored in Azure KeyVault and then creates an equivalent secret within OpenShift, making the sensitive data accessible to applications.

 ```yaml title="Defining an external secret"
 apiVersion: external-secrets.io/v1beta1